TheSlyPig/Chess/README.md

 ## How to play

-The game is console-based, so in order to play you'll need to clone this repository, open up a terminal window, and navigate to the game's folder and type 'Ruby chess.rb'.
+The game is terminal-based, so in order to play you'll need to clone this repository, open up a terminal window, and navigate to the game's folder and type 'Ruby chess.rb'.

 ## AI implementation